 The Best Tools for Easy Deadheading

-Before you begin deadheading Knock Out Roses, make sure you have a good pair of nitrile-coated gardening gloves — so you can avoid getting pricked by any thorns — and a good pair of bypass pruners.
+Before you begin deadheading Knock Out Roses, make sure you have a good pair of garden gloves specifically made for rose pruning — so you can avoid getting pricked by thorns — and a good pair of bypass pruners.
+(My favorite pruners are these bypass pruners by Fiskars.)

 I toss all of my deadheading refuse into a basic bucket that I carry around the garden.
 It isn’t anything fancy — far from it: it’s a used kitty litter bucket which is the handiest thing around!
 We have several of them…and sadly this particular brand of litter no longer sells it in their awesome buckets, so we are now hoarding them!